 until it arrives at the input tokens.

-It is important to note that no useful parser can be purely top-down -- if a parser worked purely pure top-down, it would never look at its input.
+It is important to note that no useful parser can be purely top-down -- if a parser worked purely top-down, it would never look at its input.
 So every top-parser we will consider has some kind of bottom-up element.
 That bottom-up element may be very simple -- for example, one character lookahead.
-The Irons 1961 parser, like most modern top-down parsers, has a sophisticated bottom-up element.
+The Irons 1961 parser, like most later top-down parsers, has a sophisticated bottom-up element.

 A bottom-up parser deduces a rule from its constituents.